razie/razpub/README.txt

 -------
 See com.razie.pub's package-info.java and the others, for up-to-date details.
 Here's an abstract.

+The aim is to support a grid/fabric like framework for smart assets.
+Read-on to figure out the pieces of the puzzle :)

 There's a very simple and light and especially embedded http server.

 On top of this there's a simple LightSoa framework, which allows you to easily create "services":